 Note: Maintain coil/cylinder association for reinstallation.
 This is not necessary, but is good practice.

-Remove pre-cat O2 sensor electrical connectors and cables, and secondary air valve vacuum hose, from exhaust side valve cover brackets and metal clip.
-Lift up on metal clip tab to allow cables to exit.
+Start by removing the pre-cat O2 sensor electrical connectors and cables, as well as the secondary air valve vacuum hose, from the exhaust side valve cover brackets and metal clip.
+To do this , lift up on the metal clip tab to allow the cables to exit.
+Next , remove the electric boot and cables from the rear left bracket of the valve cover, as well as from the other rear brackets.

 Note: If silver metal cover present at rear left bracket, lift up on cover tab to allow removing electric boot and cables without removing cover.